 - Yelling, insulting, swearing at, excessively lecturing, put-downs, verbal attacks, or conversely, withdrawing affection and giving the silent treatment.
 There are many subtle forms verbal abuse can take, making it quite hard to recognise.

 - Social abuse

 - This involves isolating the victim from their social networks and supports, either by preventing them from having contact with their family or friends, or by verbally or physically abusing them in public or in front of others.
 It may involve continually putting friends and family down so they are slowly disconnected from their support network.

 - Financial abuse

-- The perpetrator takes full control of all the finances, spending and decisions about money so the victim is financially dependent on their partner.
-Also denying them access to money, including their own, and forcing them and their children to live on inadequate resources and demanding they account for every cent spent.
+- This is normally where the perpetrator takes full control of all the finances, spending and decisions about money so the victim becomes financially dependent on their partner.
+They may also deny their partner access to money, including their own, and force them and their children to live on inadequate resources, demanding they account for every cent spent.
+However, financial abuse can also happen when the victim has full access to all the finances, but the perpetrator deliberately accrues so much debt or pressures their partner to give up employment so that there isn’t enough to take care of the family's needs.
 This type of abuse is often a contributing factor for women becoming 'trapped' in violent relationships.

 - Sexual abuse

 - This includes all unwanted sexual behaviours.
 This may include forced or coerced sexual contact, rape, forced performance of sexual acts that cause pain or humiliation, forced sex with others, being forced to witness sexual acts or pornography, use of sex as a tool of coercion or control, or deliberate injury to sexual organs.